 I became a producer and broadcaster at CBC Radio - a job I loved.
 However, subsequent downsizing of CBC took into account my nostalgia for a podium and returned me to teach at Dawson College in Montreal, followed by UBC and Simon Fraser University in Vancouver.

 When I don’t teach (or study), I write.
 Somehow I got to believe since my early childhood that I had to name things in order to understand them.
 But ultimately, it is my curiosity about human condition that brings me to my desk.
 As a person, I can only live one life, my horizons inevitably defined by my biography.
 As a writer, all I need is a magic carpet of fiction to experience infinite lives and circumstances in any part of the globe.
 Two collections of my novellas and short stories -Tractorina’s Travels and Runic Alphabet - and two children's books were published by MW Books in BC.

-My two latest books - Expulsion and other stories and Lucia's Eyes and other stories - were published by Guernica Edtions in Toronto.
+My latest books - Expulsion and other stories, Lucia's Eyes and other stories - were published by Guernica Edtions in Toronto.
 All books are available through online resellers and in book stores.

 In order to have this proverbial balance in life (but mainly to get away from my computer) I teach yoga and dance tango (with an often unjustified fervor).

 In the meantime, my eldest son became a Professor of Mathematics at Dalhousie University in Halifax, the other a film star and a producer in Moscow with 50 films to his credit, including the role of Styr, in "Game of Thrones" Season 4.